benberkowitz85/LogoAGoGo/README.md

 AND the output text "Generated logo.svg" is printed in the command line WHEN I open the `logo.svg` file in a browser
 THEN I am shown a 300x200 pixel image that matches the criteria I entered

+Thank you to Kai, Carl, and the group for brain storming, help with node installtion, and assistance.

+Thanks for youtube and google for walk throughs and help with trouble shooting.